allthingsclowd/web_page_counter/ReadMe.md

 * Configured consul intentions for REDIS and APPROLE services
 * Updated Documentation
 * Added Chef's Inspec test framework to test packer builds before release to production
+* Added TLS to Vault Services and verified on VMware and Virtualbox